 Unless you have a firm preference for one of the therapy types, it is best to have an initial session and to focus on how comfortable you feel with a potential therapist before making up your mind.
 Trying to find private counselling services?
 There are certain very important guidelines:

 - Ensure that the therapist is on an Accredited Register.
-This means that their training has met recognized standards and there is a proper complaints procedure available should things go wrong.
+This means that their training has met recognised standards and there is a proper complaints procedure available should things go wrong.

 - Ask about the Code of Ethics or ethical framework they have agreed to observe.